 - The Acts of the Western Australian Parliament cover, among other things, the establishment of the University, its colleges, buildings and teaching hospitals.

 - The Statutes govern the University's internal structure, procedure and practice.
-They deal with matters of central importance, including the Senate, the Faculties, the granting of degrees and diplomas and student discipline.
+They deal with matters of central importance, including the Senate, the Schools, the granting of degrees and diplomas and student discipline.

 - The University of Western Australia Lands By-Laws